 In the first chapter of this guide you created an OpenAM access policy and saw how it worked.
 OpenAM can handle large numbers of access policies, each of which gives you centralized control over who can access what resources, when, and under what circumstances.
 For details see the Administration Guide chapter, Defining Authorization Policies in the Administration Guide.

 OpenAM also supports standards-based access policies defined using the eXtensible Access Control Markup Language (XACML).
 XACML defines an XML Attribute-Based Access Control (ABAC) language with Role-Based Access Control (RBAC) features as well.
-For details on using XACML policies with OpenAM, see Section 3.3.5, "Importing and Exporting Policies" in the Administration Guide.
+For details on using XACML policies with OpenAM, see "Importing and Exporting Policies" in the Administration Guide.

 2.5.
 Protect Any Web Application

 In the first chapter of the guide you installed a web policy agent to enforce OpenAM's authorization decisions on Apache HTTP Server.
 That web policy agent is only one of many policy agents that work with OpenAM.
-As described in the Administration Guide chapter, Chapter 5, "Configuring Policy Agent Profiles" in the Administration Guide, you find policy agents for different web servers, for a variety of Java EE web application containers, for protecting SOAP-based web services, and for OAuth 2.0 clients.
+As described in the Administration Guide chapter, "Configuring Policy Agent Profiles" in the Administration Guide, you find policy agents for different web servers, for a variety of Java EE web application containers, for protecting SOAP-based web services, and for OAuth 2.0 clients.

 For details about web policy agents also see the Web Policy Agent Installation Guide.

 For details about Java EE policy agents also see the Java EE Policy Agent Installation Guide.